TylorS/typed/apps/website/content/guides/application-developers.md

 ## Continue with the feature in front of you

 [Build TodoMVC](/explore/tutorial) to add keyed editing, URL filters and persistence.
 For a specific control instead, use the [UI task chooser](/explore/ui).
-The editor above is complete; its API reference and tests remain useful without reading another tour.